VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/codecont.md

 ## Part 3, more advanced high level

-Modify the original python program to support a pretty cli input in a pretty way to make entries and visulize the data collected, parallelize some things, finally add a config file using yaml
+Modify the original python program to support a pretty CLI input in a pretty way to make entries and visualize the data collected, parallelize some things, finally add a config file using YAML

 ## Part 4, getting our toes wet with embedded systems